 Burning to Defraud an Insurer

-Have you been arrested in Wellington, Florida, for Burning to Defraud an Insurer?
+Have you been arrested in West Palm Beach, Florida, for Burning to Defraud an Insurer?
 Consider our criminal defense firm?
 Are you being investigated by police, insurance, or fire chief for Burning to Defraud an Insurer in North Palm Beach, Florida?
 We Don't Judge!
 Do you have a criminal case pending in state court for Burning to Defraud an Insurer in Palm Beach County, FL?
 We Defend!

 The “Great Recession” of 2008 caused a drop in employment.
 Many people lost their jobs.
 During the previous years leading up to the recession, many people had bought houses they really could not afford.
 Mortgage companies were lending money to people under deceptive contracts with interest rates that would change in a couple of years.
 As people lost their jobs, their mortgage payments were still coming in every month.
 Some of those mortgage payments changed to higher interest rates because the homeowners did not get fixed rate mortgages.
 This caused people to start thinking about solving their problems.
 Some declared bankruptcy while others set fire to their houses.
 There are many reasons why a person might set fire to a house such as: the homeowner trying to wipe out the mortgage debt that is on the house, the homeowner trying to get insurance money for an unsellable house, or the homeowner wanting to receive an insurance payout that is greater than the current value of the house.